danyuchn/GMAT-prompt/Verbal-related/03_quick_rc_msr_tricks.md

-# AI Instruction: Provide a Detailed Quick Solving Shortcut Within N Minutes (RC or MSR)
+# AI Instruction: Provide a Detailed Quick Solving Shortcut Within 6 Minutes (RC&MSR)

 ## Instruction
 Please provide a shortcut method that enables a human to solve a problem quickly within N minutes.
 The method should follow these steps: